gpanders/nvim-moonwalk/README.md

 (set vim.bo.shiftwidth 8)
 ```

-So long as you can define a function that transforms the source into Lua, you
+The examples above use Fennel, but o long as you can define a function that
-can use any source language you want, including custom DSLs!
+transforms the source into Lua, you can use any source language you want,
+including custom DSLs!

 ### Options